1

 Fight for statewide compensation for harm caused by PFAS

-The State of Colorado through the Colorado Department of Law, filed a lawsuit in February of 2022 seeking compensation from PFAS manufacturers for harm to Colorado’s residents, lands, and natural resources, including water supplies.
+In Feb.
+2022, the State of Colorado, through the Colorado Department of Law, filed a lawsuit seeking compensation from PFAS manufacturers for harm to Colorado’s residents, lands, and natural resources, including water supplies.

 Learn more